tonywoode/quickPlay/qp/tools/Multiloader/README.txt

 Note how we need the "" even with no parameters, and we need the 1 in quote marks also

-WE ALSO SHOULD TICK ALL THE BOXES FOR COMPRESSION TYPES IN THE EMULATOR SETUP - that's because we WANT Quickplay to pass compressed images to the script, and not try to decompress the image itself
+WE ALSO SHOULD TICK ALL THE BOXES FOR COMPRESSION TYPES IN THE EMULATOR SETUP - that's because we WANT Quickplay to pass compressed images to the script, and not try to decompress the image itself (QuickPlay's own decompression features are more useful for goodmerge sets than for compressed disk images)